HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 - Use Ambari quicklink login to the Atlas UI using admin/BadPass#1 for the username and pass
 ![Image](/screenshots/Atlas-login-page.png)

-- Select the "TAGS" tab and click on "Create Tag"
+- Select the "Classification" tab and click on "Create Classification"
 ![Image](/screenshots/hdp3/atlas-classification-before.png)

-- Create a new tag by inputing
+- Create a new tag/classification by inputing
 	- Name: `Private`
 	- Create
 ![Image](/screenshots/hdp3/atlas-classification-private.png)